yjang43/PBHC/smpl_vis/README.md

 # SMPL Motions Visualization

 This folder describes how to visualize the SMPL format motion data.
-We provide two methods: `Blender` and `PyRender`.
+We provide two methods: `Blender` and `PyTorch3D`.

 ## Blender Vis